zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 Given the potential for these new applications to increase the load on its database, they want to employ best practices for mitigating the impact of repeated querying of the database.
 Along these lines, they would like to implement a scoreboard of sorts that tracks the most active users in 24 hours, as well as the approximate the number of operations that user performed within the system in perpetuity.
 Both metrics are attractive to management to be able to get a cursory understanding of who the heaviest users are and how much they use the system.

-Contoso has multiple development teams that focus on separate business units (e.g., underwriting, sales, compliance, and brokers).
-IT leadership is excited to move as much business logic to APIs as possible.
-However, they are concerned that, over time, there may be duplication of effort as each team develops new or revises existing APIs.
-They would also like to open up a subset of APIs to a network of affiliated partners.
-They are interested in strategies to help them provide discoverability, security, and lifecycle management of an evolving API ecosystem.
-They would like advanced analytics and data visualizations of API usage to help manage the API inventory.

 According to Charlene Mathis, "Mobile applications represent a way to empower our brokers and our employees by bringing our software to the palm of their hands.
 Our primary investment is in making the best mobile app version of PolicyConnect possible.
 But, we also want to provide a streamlined way for our internal departments to quickly build custom apps to automate time-saving micro-processes without having to involve our developers."
 One micro-process she mentioned is enabling employees to set rules.
 For example, when a VIP customer sends an email, they get an application notification on their mobile device.
 Another scenario would be enabling employees to set workflows, like automatically saving attachments in emails with policy documents to the proper location in cloud storage.

 With this new system, Contoso would like to improve its security practices.
 In the previous version, each application tier maintained its configuration settings locally.
 For example, the data access layer would store the connection strings for SQL Server locally on disk.
 They would like to take an approach of externalizing secrets such as these from the web apps and APIs and storing them in an encrypted location accessible only to authorized services.